RePL Multi Rotor Sub7 or Sub25

 An Aeronautical Radio Operator Certificate (AROC) is awarded to anyone who successfully completes a CASA approved training syllabus at a flying school like Wicked Copters, and has been assessed at English Language Proficiency (ELP at GELP or AELP 6) with regards to the use of VHF air band radio (hand held or base station/aircraft radio).
 This certification will be helpful for maintaining a listening watch on published frequencies and is mandatory to operate in controlled airspace during operations.

-Can I fly my UAV in first person view (FPV) i.e. beyond visual line of sight (VLOS)?
+Can I fly my RPA in first person view (FPV) i.e. beyond visual line of sight (VLOS)?

 No. When the condition on your remote pilot licence states clear of cloud or day meteorological conditions, you must keep the drone (RPA) in sight at all times, unaided (except for prescription glasses or sunglasses) without the use binoculars, telescopes or zoom lenses.